SoCFPGA-learning/Chameleon96/Templates/Presets/README.md

 * Copy the presets file inside the [/ip/presets/](file:///ip/presets) folder.
 This file contains the preset settings for the Chameleon96 board.

 If Qsys is still open, close it.
-From Quartus open the platform designer file: File > Open > select "soc_hps.qsys" > Open
+From Quartus open the platform designer file: File > Open > select "soc_hps.qsys" (replace it with your own name) > Open

 * Select View menu > Presets
 * Select the preset file from the Project tree and press "Apply" button